 SAnthosh joined Watsi on May 15th, 2015.
-Five years ago, SAnthosh became the 1207th member to automatically support a new Watsi patient every month.
-Since then, 4,749 more people have become monthly donors!
-SAnthosh's most recent donation traveled 8,300 miles to support Kyaw, a 23-year-old fruit tree farmer from Burma, to fund cardiac surgery.
+Five years ago, SAnthosh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+SAnthosh's most recent donation traveled 8,700 miles to support Laiyorie, a three-year-old from Tanzania, to fund surgery that will enable him to use his hands.

 SAnthosh has funded healthcare for 64 patients in 12 countries.